 Nissan can trace its roots back to the first Japanese automaker, Kwaishinsha Motor Car Works.
-The company’s original three investors named its first car DAT, an acronym of their surnames, which the public first met in 1914.
+The company’s original three investors named its first car DAT, an acronym of their surnames.
+That car hit the market in 1914.
 By 1931 the company’s name had changed to DAT Jidosha & Co.
-By now the the DAT Type 11 rolled out its factory.
+By that time its main automotive product was the DAT Type 11.
 (Pictured above).
-As a smaller version of the original dot, it received the name Son of DAT, and later Datsun.
+As a smaller version of the original DAT, it became known as the name Son of DAT, and later Datsun.

 That year DAT became affiliated with Tobata Casting, a part of the Nihon Sangyo holding company, AKA Nissan.
 On this day in 1933 Nissan leadership founded Jidosha-Seizo Kabushiki-Kaisha (Automobile Manufacturing Co.) to take over all automobile production for Tobata.
 A decision in June of the next year resulted in a name change from Jidosha-Seizo Kabushiki-Kaisha to Nissan.